IRNAS/arribada-amp/README.md

  * Raspberry Pi Zero W
  * Raspberry Pi v2 Camera
  * Iot Battery Pack v2
    * solar charger
    * 3v3 regualtor module
    * 5v regulator module
    * 18V step-up module
    * 6x 18650 LiPo cells 2600mAh
  * Nodemcu v3 LP processor + EasyESP firmware
  * Voltaic system 17W solar panel
  * Nanuk 925 rugged enclosure
  * Tree moounting brackets
+ * PIR sensor
  * WiFi 5GHz directional unit
    * Ubiquiti Nanobeam AC (4.5W when connected, 6.5W under 100Mbps real data load)

+### Camera unit power consumption
+We estimate the power consumption of the camera based on the following conditions:
+ * Operate on average 12h a day during daytime
+ * 70% solar cell efficiency due to non-tracked deplyoment
+ * Pi Zero W + Camera consumption: 2W
+ * WiFi Consumption: 6.5W

+Lets define operation of an hour when active and assume:
+ * WiFi is on for 1 minute every 15 min
+ * Pi Zero is active all the time
+ * Unit operates for 12h during the day

+ In this scenario we have average consumption per hour of about 2.5W for 12h daily, requiring total power of 30Wh daily.

+ Assuming battery capacity is about 60Wh and solar panel is 17W * 70% efficiency * 80% charge efficiency, then solar power delivered is about 10W.
+Having at least 3 hours of a sunny day the battery is totally charged in that period.

 #### Software operation
 Nodemcu v3 LP processor with ESP8266 is the main controller for the camera unit and turn on Raspberry Pi when required/scheduled.